decert-me/rareskills-solana-course/src/en/chapter_19.md

 ## Initializing a nested mapping: Rust

-The seeds array can hold as many items as we like, similar to a nested mapping in Solidity.
+The `seeds` array can hold as many items as we like, similar to a nested mapping in Solidity.
 It is of course subject to compute limits imposed on each of transaction.
 The code to do the initialization and setting are shown below.

-We do not need any special syntax to do this, it’s just a matter of taking more function arguments and putting more items in seeds, so we will show the complete code without further explanation.
+We do not need any special syntax to do this, it’s just a matter of taking more function arguments and putting more items in `seeds`, so we will show the complete code without further explanation.

 ### Rust nested mapping